 Shal also used Peppercorn for an accent wall in this reading nook:

-Here is one more, where Peppercorn looks more neutral:
+Here is one more, where Peppercorn looks more neutral gray:

 Sherwin Williams Peppercorn in a Bedroom